 High level analytics tools like bucketing, top-k, histogram, and value_counts.

 When you execute Ibis expressions, they turn into pandas DataFrames, which gives you access to the ecosystem of Python data libraries once you don’t need the scale that distributed SQL provides.
 Ibis proposes is one single API for data manipulation, and a core engine that will translate this high-level API in lower-level code, depending on the back-end.
 So, if we use a pandas back-end, Ibis will translate to pandas python code.
 If we use a BigQuery back-end, Ibis will translate to SQL.
 The user writes code using the Ibis API and just swaps the back-end between training and prediction.

+Lenesha Williams